Honkware/discord-buddy/README.md

 ## 🎉 Deploying Your Discord Buddy

+### Step 1: Install Required Packages

+- The required packages are listed in the `requirements.txt` file in your project directory.
+- Open your terminal and run the following command to install the required packages:
+`pip install -r requirements.txt`

+### Step 2: Log in to Steamship

+- Open your terminal and run the following command to log in to Steamship:
+`ship login`
+- Follow the prompts to log in to your Steamship account.

+### Step 2: Deploy the Discord Buddy Package

 - Run the `deploy.py` script to deploy the Discord Buddy package.
 This script will prompt you for the necessary configuration values, such as the bot token, bot name, and bot personality.

 ## 🎮 Using Your Discord Buddy